-For part A, as of December 31, 2020, 16 patients (11 colorectal cancer, 3 gastric cancer, 1 nasopharyngeal carcinoma, and 1 laryngeal carcinoma) were enrolled and received efineptakin alfa treatment including 240 μ g/kg (n = 3), 480 μ g/kg (n = 3), 720 μ g/kg (n = 4), 960 μ g/kg (n = 3) and 1200 μ g/kg (n = 3).
-No DLTs were reported and MTD was not reached.
-The most common TEAEs were transient lymphocyte count decrease (100%) which was likely due to IL-7-induced lymphocyte homing.
-Other common TEAEs were injection site reactions (93.8%) which recovered spontaneously or after topical treatment with antihistamines.
-Efineptakin alfa exposure (C{max} and AUC{last}) tended to increase dose proportionally in the range of 240-1200 μ g/kg.
-Mean $T{1/2}$ was consistent with results from Phase 1a.
-Dose-dependent increases in ALC and CD3+ T cells including naive and memory subsets were observed post first dose, while Treg cells were not significantly affected and CD4/Treg ratio was improved.
-More importantly, IFN-g secreting T cells were significantly amplified, suggesting enhanced anti-tumor potential after treatment.
-Based on these observations, 960 μ g/kg and 1200 μ g/kg were chosen for the ongoing part B expansion study, which is fully enrolled (n=12).
+As of August 27, 2021, a total of 32 patients (17 colorectal cancer, 5 gastric cancer, 5 lung cancer, 3 head and neck cancer, 1 liver cancer, and 1 breast cancer) were enrolled and received efineptakin alfa treatment at five dose levels, including 240 $\mu$ g/kg (n = 3), 480 $\mu$ g/kg (n = 3), 720 $\mu$ g/kg (n = 4), 960 $\mu$ g/kg (n = 11) and 1200 $\mu$ g/kg (n = 11).
+No DLTs were reported, and MTD was not reached.
+The most common TEAEs were Grade 1 or 2 injection site reactions (ISRs), occurring in 22 of 32 patients (68.8%), which showed local symptoms including injection-site pain (31.3%), injection-site swelling (28.1%), injection-site pruritus (28.1%) and injection-site erythema (25.0%).
+The ISRs were able to be controlled after topical or antihistamines treatment.
+Efineptakin alfa exposure ( $C{max}$ and $AUC{last}$ ) tended to increase the dose proportionally in the 240-1200 $\mu$ g/kg range.
+Mean $T{1/2}$ ranged from 45 to 187 hours, with no accumulation observed.
+Dose-dependent increases in ALC and CD3+ T cells, including naive and memory subsets, were observed on Day 21 post the first dose in both lymphopenia ( $ALC<1000/\mu$ L) and normal ( $ALC>1000/\mu$ L) patients, while Treg cells were not significantly affected and CD8/Treg ratio was improved at 1200 $\mu$ g/kg cohorts.
+More importantly, IFN-g secreting T cells were amplified, and TCR diversity was significantly increased, suggesting enhanced anti-tumor potential after treatment.

-Phase 1b/2 Trial in TNBC Patients in the U.S. by Genexine
+Clinical Trials Conducted in the U.S. by Genexine/NeoImmuneTech

-Our partner Genexine recently released new data from a Phase 1b/2 study of efineptakin alfa in combination with pembrolizumab (KEYTRUDA®) in patients with relapsed or refractory triple-negative breast cancer (TNBC) at 2020 SITC annual meeting.
-A total of 60 patients had been enrolled and treated with efineptakin alfa in combination with pembrolizumab with or without cyclophosphamide ("CPA") chemotherapy.
-The median follow-up period of all treated patients (n=60) was 4.32 months (range 0.9-15.3 months) including 16 ongoing patients.
-The combination treatment of efineptakin alfa and pembrolizumab, with or without CPA, was safe and well tolerated.
+Efineptakin alfa and pembrolizumab combination therapy for solid tumors.
+Our partner Genexine presented the data from a Phase 1b/2 study (Keynote-899) of efineptakin alfa in combination with pembrolizumab (Keytruda®) in patients with relapsed or refractory triple-negative breast cancer (TNBC) at the 2020 Society for Immunotherapy of Cancer (SITC) annual meeting.
+A total of 60 patients were enrolled and treated with efineptakin alfa in combination with pembrolizumab with or without cyclophosphamide ("CPA") chemotherapy.
+The median follow-up period of all treated patients (n=60) was 4.32 months (range 0.9-15.3 months), including 16 ongoing patients.
+The combination treatment of efineptakin alfa and pembrolizumab, with or without CPA, was safe and well-tolerated.
 Combination (simultaneous treatment) of efineptakin alfa and pembrolizumab induced higher ORR (7/36, 19.4%) than sequential treatment of efineptakin alfa and pembrolizumab with CPA (2/24, 8.3%).
-In particular, the cohort (n=18) receiving 1,200μg/kg efineptakin alfa with pembrolizumab without CPA showed the highest ORR (27.8%, 5 PRs) with disease control rate ("DCR") of 44.4% (5 PRs and 3 SDs).
-Of note, pembrolizumab monotherapy showed 5.3% ORR (KEYNOTE-086) in a Phase 2 study and failed to improve OS as 3 2L treatment for mTNBC, compared to the standard chemotherapy.
+In particular, the cohort (n=18) receiving 1,200μg/kg efineptakin alfa with pembrolizumab without CPA showed the highest ORR (27.8%, 5 PRs) with a disease control rate (DCR) of 44.4% (5 PRs and 3 SDs).
+Of note, pembrolizumab monotherapy showed 5.3% ORR in a Phase 2 study (Keynote-086) and failed to improve OS as $\geq$ 2L treatment for mTNBC compared with the standard chemotherapy.